SmartResponse-Framework/SmartResponse.Framework/CONTRIBUTING.md

 ## Licensing

-The SmartResponse.Framework project is under the Microsoft Public License unless a portion of code is explicitly stated elsewhere.
+The LogRhythm.Tools project is under the Microsoft Public License unless a portion of code is explicitly stated elsewhere.
 See the [LICENSE.txt](LICENSE.txt) file for more details.

 The project accepts contributions in "good faith" that they are not bound to a conflicting license.
 By submitting a PR you agree to distribute your work under the Project's license and copyright.